 A: women can call our 24/7 crisis line 416-252-5829 to speak to a counsellor.
-If we are full we will make sure you are accommodated at another shelter and will put a safety plan in place for you and your children.
+If we are full we will make sure you are properly referred to another shelter, and will put a safety plan in place for you and your children.

 Q: What do women do if there is no room at the shelter?

 A: Women’s Habitat runs at full capacity and therefore there are many times when we cannot accommodate women and children in need of help.
 If we are full, we call other shelters in the city to find space.
 If a woman comes to the shelter and we have no space, we will not turn her away until we find somewhere safe for her to go.
 If a woman needs help, but does not need a shelter, she can visit our outreach centre where there are a range of programs that can support her and her children.
 See services available from the Outreach Centre.

 Q: How many calls does the 24-Hour Crisis Line receive?

 A: On average we received 700-1,000 crisis calls a year.

 Q: Why do women go to a women’s shelter instead of a family member’s home or a hotel?

 A: When a woman decides to leaves her abuser, this is often the time they become the most violent and dangerous.
 Some women are fleeing abuse from a person who would be able to track them at a family member’s home.
 Also, most hotels require the use of a credit card.
 The abuser can then locate the woman by tracking the credit card.
 Lastly, staying with loved ones could potentially put them at risk too.

 Q: How long do women and their children stay at Women’s Habitat?